UoW-CPC/muscle-orchestrator/README.md

 When all jobs are completed you will have an output file for each input file.

-You can now go to phase 3 and merge the results with MUSCLE profile option.
+You can now go to phase 3 and merge the results with the MUSCLE profile option.

 #### Standalone Solution